Why Trust OMD?

 Sport Management and Administration

-Knowing the Different Types of Online Master’s Programs
+Types of Online Master’s Programs in CO

 Online master’s programs in Colorado come in a variety of formats to fit different lifestyles.
 Whether you want to study intensively or just one course at a time, there’s an option for you.
 Choose full- or part-time study or an accelerated schedule for some programs.

-Full-time online master’s students typically take a heavier course load (about two-three courses per term) to complete the degree in the standard timeframe of 12-24 months.
+Full-time online master’s students typically take a heavier course load (about 2-3 courses per term) to complete the degree in the standard timeframe of 12-24 months.
 This option is ideal if you want to finish your degree quickly or are able to dedicate significant time each week to studies.
-Full-time online programs in Colorado often mirror the pace of those on campus, but offer flexibility to attend class from anywhere.
-For example, Colorado State University’s Online MBA can be completed in about 21 months by taking two courses each 8-week term.

 Accelerated full-time tracks, like the University of Colorado Denver’s one-year accelerated MPA option, have an intensive course load for students seeking faster time to graduate.
 Some private programs, like Colorado Technical University’s online MBA, can be completed in as little as 12 months for full-time students